Kethsar/ytarchive/README.md

 	--save
-		Automatically save any downloaded data and files if not having ffmpeg run when sigint is received.
+		Automatically save any downloaded data and files if not having ffmpeg run when manually cancelling the download.
 You will be prompted otherwise.
+Does nothing if --merge is set.

+	--save-state
+		Automatically leave files alone and do not delete anything when manually cancelling the download, allowing for resuming a download later when possible.
+You will be prompted otherwise.
+		Resuming requires the stream be available to download as normal.
+		Does nothing if --merge or --save are set.

 	--separate-audio
 		Save the audio to a separate file, similar to when downloading